gromacs/gromacs/docs/user-guide/mdrun-performance.rst

    as efficient CPU-based kernels can complete the bonded computation before the GPU is done with other offloaded work.
 Therefore, `gmx mdrun` will default to no bonded offload when PME is offloaded.
-   Typical cases where performance can be improvement with bonded offload are: with significant bonded work (e.g. pure lipid or mostly polymer systems with little solvent), with very few and/or slow CPU cores per GPU, or when the CPU does other computation (e.g. PME, free energy).
+   Typical cases where performance can improve with bonded offload are: with significant bonded work (e.g. pure lipid or mostly polymer systems with little solvent), with very few and/or slow CPU cores per GPU, or when the CPU does other computation (e.g. PME, free energy).

-#) It *is* possible to use multiple GPUs with PME offload
-   by letting e.g.
-   3 MPI ranks use one GPU each for short-range interactions, while a fourth rank does the PME on its GPU.
+#) On most modern hardware GPU-resident mode (default) is faster than force-offload mode,
+   although it may leave the CPU idle.
+Moving back the bonded work to the CPU (``-bonded cpu``) is a better way to make use of a fast CPU than leaving integration and constraints on the CPU.
+   The only exception may be multi-simulations with a significant number of simulations assigned to each GPU.

+#) Direct GPU communication will in most cases outperform staged communication (both with thread-MPI and MPI).
+   Ideally it should be combined with GPU-resident mode to maximize the benefit.

-#) The only way to know for sure what alternative is best for
+#) The only way to know for sure which alternative is best for
    your machine is to test and check performance.

 .. todo:: we need to be more concrete here, i.e. what machine/software aspects to take into consideration, when will default run mode be using PME-GPU and when will it not, when/how should the user reason about testing different settings than the default.